rbillings/udacity-nanodegree/Item Catalog/README.md

 The project contains elements of Flask, Vagrant, HTML, CSS, and more.
 The goal was to have a fully functioning app that utilizes
 OAuth, and CRUD functionality.

+This project contains a list of different plant families, which include a description, image and which hemisphere they live in.
+Users are able to explore the families and see a sample of plants belonging to them.
+Users can authenticate using Google+ or Facebook to create their own Plant Families and Plants.

-his project fulfills the Item Catalog assignment of the Udacity's [Full-Stack Web Developer Nanodegree.][nano]
+This project fulfills the Item Catalog assignment of the Udacity's [Full-Stack Web Developer Nanodegree.][nano]

 ## Requirements
 You'll need a version of each of these installed: